Skip to main content

 Streaming

-When streaming is enabled, Spider sends each page as a JSON line the moment it finishes processing, rather than buffering the entire result set.
-This reduces memory usage, avoids HTTP timeouts, and gives you faster time-to-first-result.
-See Concurrent Streaming for full examples.
+With streaming on, Spider returns each page as a JSON line the moment it finishes — no buffering the full result set.
+Lower memory, no HTTP timeouts, faster time to first result.
+See Concurrent Streamingfor full examples.

-Spider can extract structured data from pages using AI models.
-Pass a gpt_config object with a prompt describing the fields you want, and Spider returns structured JSON instead of raw page content.
-This is ideal for pulling product details, contact information, or any repeatable data pattern from pages without writing CSS selectors.
-See JSON Scraping for more.
+Spider can pull structured data from pages with AI.
+With an AI Studiosubscription, describe the fields you want and Spider returns structured JSON instead of raw content.
+Good for product details, contact info, or any repeatable shape — no CSS selectors required.
+See JSON Scrapingfor the parameter reference.